-A score of C or above is recommended in all subjects in the Year 10 Mock Exams.
-A B grade in the Year 10 Mock Exams is required in both Coordinated Science and Mathematics Extended to study Chemistry or Physics.

-- A consistent attendance rate of 90% for Years 9 and 10 (not including medical absences or granted leave requests). - 2.
-A clear understanding of the need for academic honesty - no record of plagiarism, collusion or cheating.
+- A score of C or above is recommended in all subjects in the Year 10 Mock Exams.
+A B grade in the Year 10 Mock Exams is required in both Coordinated Science and Mathematics Extended to study Chemistry or Physics. - 2.
+A consistent attendance rate of 90% for Years 9 and 10 (not including medical absences or granted leave requests). - A clear understanding of the need for academic honesty - no record of plagiarism, collusion or cheating. - 4.
+External applicants need to provide an academic transcript of their grades from their previous school that shows equivalent achievement levels to those stated above. - 5.
+In some cases, the student wishing to enter the HSC should already be undertaking the

-- External applicants need to provide an academic transcript of their grades from their previous school that shows equivalent achievement levels to those stated above. - 4.
-In most cases, the student wishing to enter the HSC should already be undertaking the subject or repeat equivalent at IGCSE (or equivalent program). i.e. for Physics, the student should be studying Coordinated Science.
-Skill-based subjects will be reviewed on entry (e.g. Music, Languages, etc.) - 5.
-Levels of study for HSC English (Standard/ Advanced/English Extension) will be recommended by the English Department using grades awarded to each student in their Year 10 internal and external assessments.
-It is recommended that an A grade in both IGCSE First Language and an A grade in the AIS Literature course is required for students wishing to study HSC Advanced English and HSC English Extension. - 6.
-Levels of study for HSC Mathematics (Standard/ Advanced/Extension) will be recommended by the Mathematics Department using grades awarded to each student in their Year 10 internal and external IGCSE assessments.
+- subject or repeat equivalent at IGCSE (or equivalent program). i.e. for Physics, the student should be studying Coordinated Science.
+Skill-based subjects will be reviewed on entry (e.g. Music, Languages, etc.) - 6.
+Levels of study for HSC English (Standard/Advanced/English Extension) will be recommended by the English Department using grades awarded to each student in their Year 10 internal and external assessments.
+It is recommended that an A grade in both IGCSE First Language and an A grade in the AC Literature course is required for students wishing to study HSC Advanced English and HSC English Extension. - 7.
+Levels of study for HSC Mathematics (Standard/Advanced/Extension) will be recommended by the Mathematics Department using grades awarded to each student in their Year 10 internal and external IGCSE assessments.
 It is recommended that a B grade in IGCSE Mathematics Extended is required for students wishing to study HSC Advanced Mathematics.

-A minimum A grade in IGCSE Mathematics Extended is recommended for students wishing to study HSC Mathematics Extension.

-- HSC students wanting to undertake any language course must meet strict NESA eligibility criteria and NESA will require students and parents to sign a declaration. - 8.
-Non-native English speakers (ESL) students need to provide evidence of English capability (a WIDA score of 5+ or a C in IGCSE EAL English) at the end of Year 10.
-Please refer to the section in this handbook relating to Post-ESSPP Pathway at AIS, for more information on post Year 10 ESL pathways.
+A minimum A grade in IGCSE Mathematics Extended is recommended for students wishing to study HSC Mathematics Extension. - 8.
+HSC students wanting to undertake any language course must meet strict NESA eligibility criteria and NESA will require students and parents to sign a declaration. - 9.
+Non-native English speakers (EAL students) need to provide evidence of English capability (a CEFR score of B2+ or a C in IGCSE EAL English) at the end of Year 10.
+Please refer to the section in this handbook relating to Post-ESSPP Pathways at AIS for more information on post-Year 10 ESL pathways.